lf-lang/rfcs/text/0002-rfc-process.md

 RFC by forking this repository and copying the [`0000-template.md`](0000-template.md) file to `text/0000-my-feature.md`, replacing `my-feature` with a descriptive short name for your proposal.
+Fill in the current date in the top section, but leave the RFC PR and tracking issue unchanged for now.
 Fill in the sections of the template to start your proposal.

 Don't overthink the proposal or aim for being perfect.
 The idea of the RFC process is to receive feedback quickly and iterate frequently.
 Indicate any open